 While 2020 was a landmark year for the gaming industry thanks to the release next-gen consoles and PC graphics cards, there are plenty of exciting new games coming in 2021.
 From highly-anticipated sequels like God of War: Ragnarok and Resident Evil Village to brand-new experiences such as Chorus and Deathloop, there’s plenty to look forward to this year.

-To start the year off right, we’ve curated a list of the 2021 games we’re most excited about, including big AAA blockbusters as well as imaginative indie titles.
-Keep in mind that we’ve only included games that at the very least have a vague “2021” release window attached, which is why we’re not including games like The Legend of Zelda: Breath of the Wild sequel or Final Fantasy XVI.
+We’ve curated a list of the 2021 games we’re most excited about, including big AAA blockbusters as well as imaginative indie titles.
+Keep in mind that we’ve only included games that at the very least have a vague “2021” release window attached, which is why we’re not including games like The Legend of Zelda: Breath of the Wild sequel, Elden Ring, or Final Fantasy XVI.
 We’ll of course update this article as new 2021 titles are announced.

 Here’s what you have to look forward to this year:

 TBA | Neon Games | XSX, XBO, PC

 The Ascent was originally planned as an Xbox Series X launch title before it slipped into 2021.
 A twin stick shooter at its core, The Ascent features a cover system as well as the ability to target high and low points on enemies, all in a destructible, open world cyberpunk setting.
 You can also fully customize your character with a variety augments.